Crabo-7498/Natural-Selection-Simulator/README.md

-Particle World
+Particle Simulations
 ====================

-Simulations made in Unity that feature particles<br>
+Natural selection simulation made in Unity that feature particles creates<br>
-Some of these simulations include
-- Natural Selection Simulator
-- Social Credit Simulator

 ## Natural Selection Simulator
 - This is a working simulation of a two level Predator and Prey scenario.
 Both species will evolve slowly and develop new stratagies for survival